I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Undoubtedly, new drugs and cheating methods have come onto the scene that have not yet been detected.
 Also, with the best will in the world, the anti-doping agencies can’t catch everybody who’s taking a shortcut to victory.
-This analysis is confirmed by science writer Matthew Herper in Forbes Magazine (November 2011): “our ability to detect these substances and prevent athletes from using them is pretty bad.”
+This analysis is confirmed by science writer Matthew Herper in Forbes Magazine: “Our ability to detect these substances and prevent athletes from using them is pretty bad.”

-Oxford University ethics professor Julian Savulescu has written (British Journal of Sports Medicine, 2004) that the gap between rewards for athletic success and the consequences of getting caught cheating is so great that taking performance enhancing drugs “is irresistible to athletes.”
+Oxford University ethics professor Julian Savulescu has written (British Journal of Sports Medicine) that the gap between rewards for athletic success and the consequences of getting caught cheating is so great that taking performance enhancing drugs “is irresistible to athletes.”

-Kjetil K. Haugen of Norway’s Molde University College says (Journal of Sports Economics, June 2008) athletes face a version of the prisoner’s dilemma.
+Kjetil K. Haugen of Norway’s Molde University College says (Journal of Sports Economics) athletes face a version of the prisoner’s dilemma.
 His studies predict that because the odds of being unmasked as a cheater are so small almost all athletes will take the chemical route to first place.